This is my Covid pneumonia story and how the fruit of the Spirit has helped me through my journey.

 The doctor who checked on me every day said the cardiologist would be visiting to discuss my A-Fib.
 Finally, the cardiologist called.
 However, the conversation immediately went to vaccines.

 I wanted to understand about the A-Fib and how it would change my life.
-I had heard so much about strokes as side effects to Covid and medicines I was taking.
+That’s because I had heard so much about strokes as side effects to Covid and medicines I was taking.
 I had also heard they are a concern with A-Fib.

 The cardiologist was pleasant to converse with.
 However, he was so wrapped up in the vaccine agenda.
 So the topic stayed on vaccines until I asked about the A-Fib.